-If Cleveland-Marshall College of Law is your first choice law school, we invite you to apply Early Decision.
+If CSU Cleveland-Marshall College of Law is your first choice law school, we invite you to apply Early Decision.
 Applicants applying Early Decision will be notified of their admission decision before other applicants and can begin planning their legal education while others are still waiting.
-Successful Early Decision applicants will benefit from having secured a seat at Cleveland-Marshall College of Law, which allows them to pursue their educational, professional and personal responsibilities without the expense and anxiety associated with the typical law school application process.
+Successful Early Decision applicants will benefit from having secured a seat at CSU Cleveland-Marshall, which allows them to pursue their educational, professional and personal responsibilities without the expense and anxiety associated with the typical law school application process.

 Successful Early Decision applicants will be notified of scholarship awards at the time of admission.